lighttransport/chainer2tflite/README.md

 ## TODO

-* [ ] Automatic handling of NCHW and NHWC conversion.
+* [ ] Remove redundant NCHW and NHWC conversion.
+  * For example, Currently we insert `Transpose` op for each `Conv2D` op.
+When the network contains sequence of `Conv2D`, we should insert `Transpose` for the beggining and the end of `Conv2D`s.
 * [ ] Support multiple outputs graph.
 * [ ] Android demo(train with Chainer, run tflite on mobile).
 * [ ] Support TensorFlow-Lite micro(experimental) to run Chainer-trained model on IoT devices